-This purifier has one combination filter that includes a pre-filter, HEPA filter, and activated carbon filter.
-The mod helps to remove VOCs, allergens, dust, mold spores, pet dander, and smoke.
+This purifier has one combination filter that includes a mesh pre-filter, HEPA filter based media that is pleated, and activated carbon.
+The Mod+ helps to remove VOCs, allergens, dust, mold spores, pet dander, and smoke.

 What are Volatile Organic Compounds and Why are they Harmful?Commonly called VOCs, volatile organic compounds are a broad class of organic gases that have no strict or specific definition.
 This is such a broad category that there are over 10,000 individual gases that can be classified as VOCs depending on the overall definition being used.
 Many products, including building materials, cleaners, and hair products use chemicals that can be classified as VOCs.

 The chemicals are released into the air through a process known as off-gassing.
 Off-gassing occurs when these chemicals slowly escape off the product and become air pollution.
 VOC emissions can be quick, or it can occur slowly depending on many factors.
 The product itself will determine the length of off-gassing, as will the temperature where the material is located.
 In most cases, it’s believed that it occurs over a period of roughly two to eight weeks.
 The ethanol in hand sanitizer, for example, off-gasses very quickly, while other VOCs, such as the chemicals in moth balls, evaporate much slower.
 Generally, higher temperatures accelerate off-gassing.

 Common Sources in Your HomeThere are numerous sources of VOCs in your home, and you may be surprised to learn that many products of different varieties contribute to poor indoor air quality.

 For example, many paints and stains hold VOC's.
 Paint on walls and furniture, as well as wood stains and other chemicals commonly release VOCs.
 Wood preservatives are also a contributor.